Cross-Modal Distillation for RGB-Depth Person Re-Identification: Experimental Methodology

 \subsection{Datasets}

-Two publicly-available dataset for person re-identification were considered for the experiments, namely BIWI RGBD-ID \cite{munaro2014} and RobotPKU \cite{liu2017} datasets.
-These datasets were selected because they provide high-resolution depth and RGB images, a decent amount of instances and a large amount of images per instance in different poses.
-These are prerequisites to successfully train neural networks for re-identification.
-No other public datasets which were found were satisfying these requirements.
+The considered datasets are BIWI RGBD-ID \cite{munaro2014} and RobotPKU \cite{liu2017}.
+These datasets were selected because they provide high-resolution depth and RGB images, a decent number of person instances and a large amount of images per person instance in different poses.
+Both datasets were recorded with a Microsoft Kinect camera.
+The TVPR datasets \cite{TVPR,TVPR2} which contain an increased number of person instances were neglected as we argue that bird's eye view data does not contain enough shape information for cross-modal person re-identification.

 The BIWI RGBD-ID dataset targets long-term people re-identification from RGB-D cameras \cite{munaro2014}.
-The dataset is recorded with a Microsoft Kinect, which provides depth, RGB images and a skeleton.
-The skeleton is neglected for this work.
 As in \cite{zhuo2017} same person with different clothing is considered as a separate instance.
-Overall, it is comprised of 78 individuals with 22,038 images in depth and RGB.
-The BIWI dataset consists of RGB images with a resolution of $1280 \times 960$ and depth images with a resolution of $640 \times 480$.
-In all images the individuals were cropped out in RGB and depth with a margin in all directions and resized to $256 \times 128$ for training.
-RGB and depth images are provided coupled with no visible difference in capturing time.
+Overall, it is comprised of 78 instances with 22,038 images in depth and RGB.
+Exemplary images from BIWI are shown in Figure \ref{resultsbiwi} RGB and depth images are provided coupled with no visible difference in capturing time.

-As with the BIWI dataset, the RobotPKU dataset was captured with a Microsoft Kinect camera \cite{liu2017}.
-The dataset consists of 90 persons with 16,512 images in total.
-The depth and RGB images in the RobotPKU dataset are provided cropped, and hence, the images have varying resolutions corresponding of the distance of the individual to the camera.
-For training, all images are resized to $256 \times 128$.
+The RobotPKU dataset consists of 90 persons with 16,512 images in total \cite{liu2017}.
 The images are provided in a coupled manner.
-Nevertheless, by visual inspection it is apparent, that there is a slight time difference, in the order of a fraction of a second, between the images captured in depth and RGB.
-Compared to the BIWI dataset, the depth images in the RobotPKU dataset are more noisy and often body parts, like heads and arms, are absent in the images.
+Nevertheless, through visual inspection it is apparent that there is a slight time difference in the order of a fraction of a second between the images captured in depth and RGB.
+For training and inference, images of both datasets in both modalities are resized to $256 \times 128$.
+Compared to the BIWI dataset, the depth images in the RobotPKU dataset are more noisy and often body parts, like heads and arms, are lost in the images.
+Also the movements of the probands are more dynamic and heterogeneous.

-Although RGB-infrared re-identification within the SYSU-IR dataset \cite{wu2017} is considered a parallel stream to RGB-depth re-identification no evaluations on this dataset will be made.
-This is due to the fact, that the cross-modal distillation network is primarily designed for the properties of RGB and depth \cite{gupta2016}.
-Additionally, in this dataset no paired images of the modalities are available.